Water retention or fluid retention can be a pesky and uncomfortable pregnancy symptom.

 Is it possible to prevent pregnancy fluid retention?

-There are a few things you can try to minimise water retention during pregnancy.
+There are a few things you can try to minimize water retention during pregnancy.

 1. Drink more water

 Drinking more liquids can actually help your body to retain less water.
-Staying hydrated is especially important during pregnancy and the WHO recommends pregnant women should drink between two and three litres of water a day.
+Staying hydrated is especially important during pregnancy and the WHO recommends pregnant women should drink between two and three liters of water a day.
 And all those extra trips to the loo will come in handy with this next tip…